- 2 Bedrooms

 - Wheelchair Inaccessible

-About this PropertyA tropical motif is very fitting for this 3rd floor, 2 bedroom, and 2-bath villa in Hilton Head Island's comfortable North Shore Place.
+About this PropertyA tropical motif is very fitting for this 3rd floor, 2 bedroom, and 2-bath villa in Hilton Head Island's delightful North Shore Place.

 The master bedroom has a king-size bed, a 32" TV, a door to the balcony, and a private bath with a garden tub and a walk-in shower.
 The second bedroom includes two double beds, an armoire with TV/VCR/DVD, and a private bath.